ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 Interactions between RATS Roles belonging to the same RATS Actor are generally believed to be uninteresting.

+## RATS Duties

+A RATS Role can take on one ore more duties.
+RATS Duties are role-internal functions that do not require interaction with other RATS Roles.
+In general, and RATS Duties are typically associated with a RATS Role.
+The list presented in this document is exhaustive.
+Also, there can be usage scenario where RATS Duties are associated with other RATS Roles than illustrated below:

+### Attester Duties

+* Acquisition or collection of assertions about itself
+* Provide or create proof that an assertion is bound to the Attester
+* Create Evidence from assertion bundles via roots-of-trust

+### Verifier Duties

+* Acquisition and storage of assertion semantics
+* Acquisition and storage of appraisal policies
+* Verification of Attester Identity (attestation provenance) with respect to evidence

+### Supply Chain Entity (SCE) Duties

+* Implement and harden devices or services (i.e. the Attester)
+* Evaluate Attester trustworthiness during manufacturing
+* Provision of device identities and/or key material
+* Embedding of assertions in the Attester during manufacturing

+### Relying Party Duties

+* Evaluate assertions/evidence locally as far as possible
+* Compare trust policies to attestation-results based on assertions or evidence
+* Enforce policies or create input for risk engines

+### RATS Interactions

 Devices are typically composite devices (in the case of atomically integrated devices that would result in a composite device with one component).
 Services are software components - e.g. a daemon, a virtual network function (vnf) or a network security function (nsf) - that can reside on one or more devices and are not necessarily bound to a specific set of devices.